 Dependency and Indemnity Compensation: What Is It, and Do I Qualify?

 When a spouse dies, it can feel as though your world has been upended.
-This is especially true if you and your spouse relied on monthly veterans disability benefits.
-However, you may be eligible to continue receiving benefits.
+This is especially true if you and your spouse relied on monthly veterans’ disability benefits.

-However, survivors may be entitled to a different type of benefit called Dependency and Indemnity Compensation.
+While disability compensation payments are not continued for a surviving spouse after death, survivors may be entitled to a different type of benefit called Dependency and Indemnity Compensation (DIC).